giova23/syslog-sign/README.md

 Signature Blocks are already implemented, Certificate Blocks and Signature groups still missing.
-We have (optional) encryption for the output (out of the standard, and suboptimal)
+We have (optional) encryption for the output (this is outside the standard, and suboptimal)

 Some (runtime configurable) deviations from the standards are present.